Computer Transceiver Systems, Inc.: Profitability (1973–1985)

 CTSI faced losses of over 302,400 in 1971 and $473,000 for the fiscal year 1972.
 The company reported its first profitable year in 1973, the netting income of over $119,400 on sales of $2.66 million (up from $1.76 million in 1972).
 This was following a marginal increase in share price and the sale of 550 units of Execuport Model 1200 terminals to Litton Industries in late 1972 worth $1 million.
 Said deal with Litton was part of a contract that allowed Litton to purchase up to $15 million worth of Execuport terminals through to 1977.
 CTSI's stock valuation increased apace from 1973 to at least 1977.
 The company remained largely profitable as well, netting over $120,000 between February and August 1976 and $182,700 in profit between the same period in 1977.
 Despite having the least amount of market share in the terminal industry, by 1976 they were tied with Digital Equipment Corporation for the best terminals on the market, according to an industry poll.

-Following high executive employment churn around the turn of 1978, the company reported their first quarterly loss since 1972 in late 1978.
+Following high executive turnover around the turn of 1978, the company reported their first quarterly loss since 1972 in late 1978.
 The company reported roughly $6 million in sales in 1981 and 1982.
 Their competitors around this time included market leader Texas Instruments (with their Silent 700 series of portable terminals), Teleram (with their Portabubble series of glass terminals), and 3M (with their Whisper Writer 1000 portable teletype).
 In 1982, the company beat out IBM, General Electric, and AT&T for the supply of networking hardware and terminals to the Federal Reserve Bank of New York.

 In 1983, CTSI introduced the Execuport XL and Execuport XL+, a line of portable computers aimed at the high-end personal computer market.
 Both the XL and XL+ ran off of the Zilog Z80 and Intel 80186 microprocessors in unison; the XL+ added an additional 16-bit co-processor and 128 KB of RAM to the computer's base amount of memory.
 Both models of the Execuport featured dual 5.25-inch 800-kB floppy drives and a green-phosphor CRT display measuring 9 by 5 in and displaying up to 132 columns by 24 rows.
 The computers were partially IBM PC compatible and ran MS-DOS and CP/M. In 1985, CTSI introduced a duo of general-purpose label printers for microcomputer systems, called the Execuport 2400 series.